JFritzle/Mapsforge-for-QMapShack/README.md

 ### Usage

-* After selecting map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server and QMapShack.
+* After selecting tasks(s), map(s), theme file, theme style, style's overlays etc. in graphical user interface, hit _Start_ button to start tile server and QMapShack.
 When QMapShack has started successfully, activate QMapShack's map _Mapsforge_ to show map(s) selected in graphical user interface.
 If changing settings while QMapShack is running, a restart of tile server is required to adopt new settings.
 To restart server, hit _Start_ button again.
 As QMapShack was caching tiles already loaded with previous settings, it is necessary to clear QMapShack's tile cache, which happens at restart too.
 After restart, right-click QMapShack's maps list and force QMapShack to reload maps.
 * Closing either graphical user interface or QMapShack window also closes tile server.
 * Use keyboard keys Ctrl-plus to increase and keyboard keys Ctrl-minus to decrease font size of graphical user interface and/or output console.
 * See output console for tile server’s and QMapShack's output.